 In relation to Indonesia, the Third Country Report stated,

 The new Patent Law introduced a “local working” requirement.
 This creates unpredictability for businesses in sectors heavily relying on patent protection and impedes the dissemination of technical information, which is indispensable for the development of new products including pharmaceuticals.
 The contested provisions set out that the patent holder is obliged to manufacture the patented product or use the patented process in Indonesia, and that noncompliance with the requirement triggers the possibility to issue a compulsory license.
 Moreover, the absence of local manufacturing of the patented product or of the use of the patented process may lead to the abolishment of the patent.
 These rules clearly discriminate imported patented products against domestically produced goods under patent protection.

 Certain patentability requirements in Indonesia do not seem to meet international standards.
 Notably the requirement to prove the “enhanced efficacy” of the pharmaceutical product when applying for secondary patent protection, limits unduly the patentable subject matter as the information on “enhanced efficacy” is generated in the course of the clinical trials which are usually ran only after the patent is granted.

 EU stakeholders consider that the Patent Law creates significant uncertainty for pharmaceutical innovators by discouraging voluntary licensing and promoting compulsory licensing on grounds that need to be more precise and consistent with Indonesia’s international obligations.
 (Source: Ibid)

-With respect to Ecuador, the report flagged a local working requirement which stakeholders feared could trigger compulsory licensing.
+With respect to Ecuador, the Third Country Report flagged a local working requirement which stakeholders feared could trigger compulsory licensing.